Texas Child Care Connection Availability Portal

 TECPDS supports early childhood professionals by providing resources and tools to help them meet their professional development needs.
 TECPDS is an approved state registry, and their career reports are recognized transcripts for Child Development Associate applications.

 Work-based learning lets providers employ teachers while they go to school.
-This can be done by hiring high school or college students as interns or assistant teachers, helping child care teachers attending school find scholarships, and creating or joining a registered apprenticeship program.
+This is done by hiring high school or college students as interns or assistant teachers, helping child care teachers attending school find scholarships, and creating or joining a registered apprenticeship program.

 Other Resources